ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 This group selects for addresses that have used Optimism, including both early adopters and newer users, but narrows down to a group that has used Optimism multiple times.

 *Criterion: Address bridged to Optimism from L1 during the early phases of mainnet (prior to Jun 23, 2021), or used Optimism for more than 1 day (at least 24 hours between their first and last transaction) and made a transaction using an app (after to Jun 23, 2021).*
+- *These rules are only based on usage on Optimism.
+It does not matter which bridge, exchange, fiat on-ramp, etc you used in order to come to Optimism.*

 #### Repeat Optimism Users

 This tier selects for the most active Optimism users, who repeatedly come back to use applications in the Optimism ecosystem.

 *Criterion: Address is an ‘Optimism User’ and made at least 1 transaction with an Optimism application across four distinct weeks.
 This selects for the top 20% of ‘Optimism Users’.*
+- *"Distinct weeks" are counted based on the time of an addresses' first transaction (i.e. days 1 - 7 are considered Week 1, not the calendar week).
+This makes sure that there is no skew by which day of the week an address joined Optimism.*

 ### Active Ethereum Participants